-1. You always need sales and marketing to run your businessSales and marketing don?t just drive business growth, they drive business stability.
+Sales and marketing don’t just drive business growth, they drive business stability.
 No marketing = no sales, which means that your business will inevitably grind to a halt.
 The next quarter will undoubtedly be a challenging one, but ?pulling back for the short term” will only hurt your business in the long term.
 Keep pushing for ?business as usual” on all fronts, including sales and marketing.
 Although it may feel like it is not working immediately, it will eventually, and you?ll come out stronger as a result.

 So many of your industry competitors will be withdrawing their marketing spend due to fear.
 Situations like this provide you with the opportunity to scale and maximise market share.
 If you’re looking to dominate, hold firm on your marketing budget right now, or even better, look at opportunities to increase your budget in areas where you’re looking to grow or where you’ve previously seen the best results.

 More and more people are searching for news updates, engaging with social media and maximising tools like LinkedIn than ever before.
 If there has ever been a time to have a strong digital presence, it’s now.
 Ensure you understand where and what channels your target audiences are currently engaging with, and maximise marketing spend in these core areas.

 So many businesses will pause or cut marketing spend, without thinking about how they can change their focus first.
 Your current marketing strategy may not generate the same result at the moment, but instead of panicking, think about what you can do differently, think about how you can innovate and maximise your budget to create a new strategy that will help to maintain growth during this challenging time.

 The coronavirus has certainly presented what is likely to be the biggest challenge of this generation, but if you let the fear of the unknown take over, you will inevitably fail.
 During the recession of 2008/09, the business sector divided into two.
 Those who retreated and failed and those who fought back and survived.